varungujjar/deutsche-bahn-api-app/README.md

 ## Execution Process:

 - Understand different usability scenarios.
-- Understand on which devices will the application be viewed on.
+- Understand on which devices will the application be viewed.
-- Sketching the draft layout on a piece of paper.
+- Sketching the draft design layout on a piece of paper.
 - Identify and breakdown areas to reusable components.
 - Create, style components and pages.
 - Putting them all together and render using dynamic data.
+- Structure code to be easily understandable to developers.
-- Check performance and build sizes.
+- Optimize performance and build sizes.
 - Check functionality and write Unit Tests.

 ## Features :